Open

 To be eligible for the Water Program — On-farm water supply program, you must:

-Must be a primary producer responsible for input costs and producing at least $25,000 worth of farm commodities annually.
+On-Farm Irrigation Stream applicants must be responsible for input costs for a crop, bee, or livestock operation producing at least $25,000 worth of farm commodities annually.

 What expenses are eligible under Water Program — On-farm water supply?